-Chairside bleaching is typically completed in the office in about an hour in the office.
+Chairside bleaching is typically completed in about an hour in the office.
 Kayla, our tooth whitening guru (aka our aesthetic coordinator) works her magic using a fast and painless professional solution that whitens well without the sensitivity associated with other whitening solutions.
-A strong concentration of peroxide is applied to the teeth along with a laser to activate the agent.
+A strong concentration of peroxide is applied to the teeth and a laser is then used to activate the agent.
 A gel or rubber shield is used to protect the gums from harsh chemicals.

 A fairly standard routine is followed when doing chair side bleaching procedures.
 The gels used contain a high concentration of hydrogen peroxide, anywhere from 15 to 25 per cent, which is why it is an ‘in-office’ service.

-Teeth may whiten by as few as two to three shades or by as many as eight shades, but it will take a couple of days for teeth to ‘settle into’ their new, natural shade.
+Teeth may whiten by as few as two to three shades or by as many as eight shades, but it will take a couple of days for your teeth to ‘settle into’ their new, natural shade.
 There are a number of reasons why teeth become stained, and this actually determines whether or not they will be more or less responsive to whitening.
 There are two basic types of discoloration, to learn more see this blog post.

 Part of the whitening effect is due to dehydration during the bleaching process, which makes teeth look whiter than their true new color.
 Much like the hairdresser, in-office bleaching is not a permanent solution, and teeth will eventually begin accumulating stains that will warrant either a ‘touch up’ visit, or maintenance at home.